Summer Camp Programs

 The Ernest Thompson Seton program covers advancement beyond the Dan Beard program.
 Scouts who wish to complete First Class rank requirements will be able to do so in scheduled sessions covering different requirements throughout the week, with a focus on lashings, cooking and camping skills.

-Star Track is a new advancement program for Scouts working on their Star or Life ranks.
-Scouts will be able to pre-schedule the merit badge classes required and begin working on them right away
+Star Track is an advancement program for Scouts working on their Star or Life ranks.
+Scouts can pre-schedule Eagle required merit badge classes and begin working on them right away

 COPE Challenging Outdoor Personal Experience (COPE) is a program designed for Scouts to build self esteem and challenge themselves to accomplish a wide variety of tasks.
 During summer camp, an emphasis is placed on having fun in the challenges.
-In addition to a weeklong COPE program, selected challenge course elements are open every day.
-We encourage everyone to try some of the exciting events such as the giant ladder, cargo net, flying squirrel and zip line.
+Our weeklong COPE program is open to Scouts 13 and above.
+Get a chance to try some of the exciting events such as the giant ladder, cargo net, flying squirrel and zip line.

 opportunity to learn to climb and rappel safely on some of New